Evidence-Based Practice In Management And Consulting

 Evidence-Based Practice In Management And Consulting [Enter Course]

-This course will introduce students to the basic concepts and skills of evidence-based practice.
-The course is directly relevant to students who desire to improve the quality and outcome of their decision-making.
+This course will introduce you to the basic concepts and skills of evidence-based practice.
+The course is directly relevant to (future) managers, leaders, consultants and policy makers who desire to improve the quality and outcome of their decision-making.

 Managers and consultants are required to take action based on their decisions, and such decisions may have profound impacts on employees, customers and clients, the organization, and society more widely.
 But how good are such decisions?
 How can we ensure that managers and consultants get hold of, accurately interpret, and make use of the best available evidence in their decision-making?